rtruo001/AppleTea/README.md

 This is also done the same with seekTo.
 When the Youtube video’s time is changed, the new time is sent to the server and then back to all the clients.
 The clients reads and all syncs up to the new time.

 This process needs to be REFINED with either another framework, or continuous changes to the system.
 Some things to note, the server’s elapsed time currently is set to client that emits the message last.
 Have to think of concurrency problems and overall video syncing system.

+This is currently all done in the MediaPlayer.jsx.

 **Reference:**
 Start here for Youtube API/Iframe